alluguntihemanth/Rasa-Negotioation-ChatBot/README.md

 ---

-## 🤝 **Contributing**
-We appreciate your interest!
-However, we are still finalizing the contribution process.
-In the meantime, feel free to fork the repository and experiment with the code.
-We plan to introduce formal contribution guidelines soon.

----

 ## 📄 **License**
 This project is licensed under the **Apache License 2.0**.
 See the [LICENSE](LICENSE) file for more details.